 Ranch Dip: Who doesn’t like Ranch Dip?
 Mix one package of Ranch Dressing or Dip mix with 2 cups of sour cream or Greek yogurt.
 Good with chips or raw vegetables.

-Chili Con Queso Dip: This is a dip mix I started buying from Hampe House in Gruene, Texas 10 years ago.
+This is a mix I started buying from Hampe House in Gruene, Texas 10 years ago.
 Hampe House is now out of business, but my brother tracked down the company who packaged the dips, Country Home Creations.
-Looks like they no longer carry it, but I found Chili Con Queso mix at The Old Mill.
+That's where I ordered my dip mix from, but you can also get Chili Con Queso mix at The Old Mill.
 I make my queso dip with 1 ½ cups plain yogurt and ½ cup sour cream or mayo.
 You could certainly eat it on chips, but I love this dip on baby carrots.
 Order some to keep on hand!